 Having reviewed many new releases in 2012, I decided to explore some of the classic Coming-of-Age movies that have left their mark on the genre and cinematic culture as a whole.
-Such movies are frequently found in the French and Italian cinemas and some have been previously reviewed on the site: the 1966 movie Incompresso, the 1973 film The Last Snows of Spring and 1964’s This Special Friendship — to name but a few.
+Such movies are frequently found in the French and Italian cinemas, and some have been previously reviewed on the site: the 1966 movie Incompresso, the 1973 film The Last Snows of Spring, and 1964’s This Special Friendship but a few.

 “A family is a group of people forced to live together under one roof, who can’t stand each other.”

 Such a definition suggests a strange state of mind, yet the story provides plenty of explanation for it by following Francoise’s trials and tribulations during his summer vacation.
 Will the young Francoise find a way to stand up for himself?
 Will he find happiness, or will his story end tragically…?

 Robert Lynen as Francoise Lepic in Julien Duvivier’s Poil de Carotte

 Watching films in black and white is a whole different experience on its own.
 Most film schools would suggest viewing such movies to understand how lighting can convey meaning.
 The 1995 American thriller The Night of the Hunter is frequently used as a reference (a film featuring Coming-of-Age themes).
 Yet one does not have to be a movie buff to enjoy a movie shot in black and white – especially in such a poignant and moving drama as The Read Head.
 Seeing the excellent cinematography, a film released 80 years ago exhibited, while comparing it with the mediocre quality of photography in the mass-produced movies nowadays (despite the much-advanced technology), is a real eye-opener.
 Close-up shots of Francoise’s face allow the viewer to feel his emotions sense his mood.